Shhshsh-lang/UAS-WORK/README.md

 for this i refered to youtube and found different methods (i would be going to use method in which cv2.polydp() method is used ) for this i needed contours but in gray image i was not getting the blue tringlei i tried but am not able to solve it

+5 OCTOBER 2024
+Previously I was converting the original image to gray but this time I converted merged image to gray then I got all the triangles
+Then I found its contours and then the number of triangles using cv2.approxpolydp() (Not asked to do)

+Then I my mergerd image the triangles were black but I needed them in colour So first I converted the image using bitwise not so that I get the triangle area as white instead of black then I used bitwise or with the original and the merged image

+6th October
+Today I found the number of red and blue triangles on each region For this I first used the red colour mask to get the red triangles on both region and also for blue triangles But getting blue and red triangles of only a specific region was bit tough so I used the coordinates of the contours of the triangles to do it the i did the rest of calculation
+Till now  I have completed the work on a single image